flmachado/flmachado.github.io/index.md

 - 2013-2016 - **Bachelor of Science** in Physics at MIT
 - 2012-2013 - Physics program at University of Coimbra

-To contact me: fmachado at tudelft dot nl
+To contact me: f dot machado at tudelft dot nl

 # Pre-prints